reeddunkle/Codjo/References/Optimizing.md

 Each for-loop requires _n_ iterations, and there are two for-loops, and it seems like its time complexity would be `O(2n)`.
 It isn't, however, it's still just `O(n)`.

-When I've asked someone to explain this, they point out that constants aren't very important when talking about really big numbers.
-This is true, but I think this answer is a bit unsatisfying, and that it misses part of what we're trying to analyze.
+When I've asked people to explain this, they point out that constants aren't very important when talking about really big numbers:

+> You want to use big O when thinking about how the performance is going to change with big (really big) inputs.
+There will be a point where _n²_ might be as good as, say, _100n_, but at some point when the input size changes enough, it will start to be worse.

+This is true, but I think this answer is a little unsatisfying.
+It misses part of what we're trying to analyze.

-An important part of our goal is to measure how the function responds to different inputs.
+We want to measure how the function responds to different inputs, how it _changes_.
 When you frame it like this, it's easier to see that we can drop the constant because the constant doesn't change with the input.

-Now, take _this_ example, with the same input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`:
+Now take this example with the same input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`:

 ```python
 def bubble_sort(numbers):